In Part 1, we discussed faux transformation and the problem with creating a transformation wrapper around everything.

-All these structure and controls stifle our creativity, flexibility and problem solving.
+All these structures and controls stifle our creativity, flexibility and problem-solving.
 The very things we need to deliver the change successfully.

 When we are trying to initiate change we are fundamentally trying to change people’s behaviours.
 We have to tackle this type of change with an emergent approach due to its complexity and unpredictability.
-Despite the big consultancies peddling their glossy cookie-cutter methodologies, no amount of structure and planning will make behavioural change more likely to happen.
+No amount of structure and planning will make behavioural change more likely to happen.

 Unless you are Amazon moving from books to AWS and genuinely transforming your business, stop creating transformation programmes and instead nurture a culture of continuous improvement.

 There is no end goal, organisations of the future need to be constantly in beta mode.
 They need to learn and adapt quickly to market and customer needs rather than rely on sporadic and frenzied programme led change.
 This can be tough, but it’s critical for survival.